choria-legacy/mcollective-choria/README.md

 Choria Orchestrator
 ===================

+**NOTE**: This repository has been merged into [mcorpc-ruby-support](https://github.com/choria-io/mcorpc-ruby-support/) to simplify deployment and will be archived soon.

 A distribution of plugins for MCollective designed to give a very smooth and streamlined experience in getting started when using modern Puppet connected to a Puppet Server.